-Unlike A^{}, A^{} ε also uses a so-called FOCAL list containing all nodes from the OPEN list whose f-values are no larger than 1+ ε times the smallest f-value in the OPEN list.
-It can be shown that expanding any sequence of nodes from the FOCAL list ensures that the cost of the final solution will indeed be bounded by a factor of 1 + ε when compared to the cost of the optimal solution.
+Unlike A^ , $A^\varepsilon$ also uses a so-called FOCAL list containing all nodes from the OPEN list whose f-values are no larger than $1 + \varepsilon$ times the smallest f-value in the OPEN list.
+Theorem 1. in [9], shows that any sequence of nodes from the FOCAL list ensures that the cost of the final solution will indeed be bounded by a factor of $1 + \varepsilon$ when compared to the cost of the optimal solution, is brought here.
+For the reader's convenience, we now repeat the original statement and proof.